confidential-computing/governance/SIGs/TWI/TWI_Charter.md

 First, a couple of quick notes on supporting definitions.

 **Workload** as used in this document restricts the definition of the same term by WIMSE **\[3]** – “a running instance of software executing for a specific purpose” – to just that part of the code and configuration of the (WIMSE-defined) workload that is subject to Remote Attestation.
 - Workloads can nest (be composed of smaller individual sub-Workloads).
 These sub-Workloads can have individual Identities used for, e.g., intra-Workload communications.
-However, any Workload Identity presented externally (as opposed to sister sub-Workloads) is treated as an Identity of the containing Workload as a whole.
+However, any Workload Identity presented externally (as opposed to peer sub-Workloads) is treated as an Identity of the containing Workload as a whole.

 **Workload Identifier** is a stable construct around which Relying Parties can form long-lived Workload authorization policies.
 - The concept of Workload Identifier is best thought of from the standpoint of the Relying Party.
 For instance, what constitutes a “Payroll Application” (workload) for purposes of authorizing its access to the “Payroll Database” (relying party) will change as the Payroll Application is upgraded from version N to version N+1, yet the Relying Party policy will not change as the upgrade takes place.
 The change to Payroll Application’s Reference Values will be 100% contained by the process of Workload Credential issuance.